 Saturday – Yekaterinburg

 Our driver will meet you at the hotel lobby with a sign board and transfer you to the railway station.

 Exploring Moscow.
 Red Square, St. Basil’s, Lenin Mausoleum

 On arrival in Moscow, our driver will meet you with a Go Russia sign boardon the platform.
-After your transfer to the hotel, take a walking tour through the center of Moscow, taking in important sights like Lubyanka Square where the KGB was based in Soviet times, the Bolshoi Theatre and Tverskaya Street, Moscow’s equivalent of London’s Oxford Street.
-We’ll find ourselves in Red Square, where we’re sure you’ll be wowed by the colorful domes of St Basil’s Cathedral.
+After your transfer to the hotel, take a walking tour through the centre of Moscow, taking in important sights like Lubyanka Square where the KGB was based in Soviet times, the Bolshoi Theatre and Tverskaya Street, Moscow’s equivalent of London’s Oxford Street.
+We’ll find ourselves in Red Square, where we’re sure you’ll be wowed by the colourful domes of St Basil’s Cathedral.
 In the square, we can visit GUM department store, Lenin’s Mausoleum and Kazan Cathedral.

 Monday - Moscow

 Kremlin & Armoury.
 Departure to St. Petersburg